We know creating the ideal digital marketing team structure can be confusing, daunting, and complex.

 In this three part series, I will teach you how to create the best digital marketing team structure based on the size of your business.

-Today, we will start off by covering the different options for structuring an online marketing organization and focus on what small businesses should look for when hiring their first marketer.
+Now that you know why you need digital marketing, we will start off by covering the different options for structuring an online marketing organization.
+And then focus on what small businesses should look for when hiring their first marketer.

 Autonomy means having a process that allows people to be self-directed and free of micro-management